Palestinians in Lebanon: Definition

 UNRWA defines a Palestinian refugee as "any person whose normal place of residence was Palestine during the period June 1, 1946 to May 15, 1948.
 And who lost both home and means of livelihood as a result of the 1948 conflict."
 Descendants of male refugees are also able to register with UNRWA.

 Palestinians in Lebanon include Palestinian refugees registered with UNRWA and the Lebanese authorities, Palestinian refugees registered only with the Lebanese authorities, and Non-ID Palestinians.
 According to the 2017 - 2021 Lebanon crisis response plan, there are an estimated 3000 to 5000 Non-ID Palestinians who reside in Lebanon.
 Some of whom were previously registered as UNRWA refugees in Egypt and Jordan, but now hold expired, unrenewable or unrecognizable identity cards by the respective issuing authorities.
 Non-ID Palestinians also refer to members of the PLO, who came to Lebanon following Black September.
 Non-ID Palestinians are able to obtain temporary identification papers by the Lebanese government, although these must be renewed yearly and are subject to conditions, such as inability to register formalities such as marriage, divorce and death.

 As a result of the Syrian civil war, 44,000 Palestinian refugees from Syria fled to Lebanon.
 Recent figures in the 2017-2021 Lebanon crises response plan places the number at 29,000.

 Demographics

 Estimates of the number of Palestinians in Lebanon ranged from 260,000 to 400,000 in 2011.
 In 2018 Human Rights Watch estimated 174,000 "longstanding" Lebanese refugees and 45,000 Lebanese refugees more recently displaced from Syria.

 UNRWA reported that "as of March 2023, the total number of registered Palestine Refugees in Lebanon is 489,292 persons" and that "UNRWA records show a total of 31,400 Palestine Refugees from Syria residing in Lebanon", but that registration is voluntary and may not be updated with deaths and emigrations.
-UNRWA estimated no more than 250,000 currently resident in Lebanon In 2017, a Lebanese government census counted 174,000 Palestinians in Lebanon.
+UNRWA estimated no more than 250,000 currently resident in Lebanon In 2017, a Lebanese government census counted a total of 193,023 Palestinians living in the refugee camps in Lebanon, split between 174,422 Palestinian refugees of Lebanon (PRL) and 18,601 Palestinian refugees of Syria (PRS), half of the total were under the age of 24.